CooCooCaCha/cred-stack/README.md

 I really respect the bold departure from the status quo that the facebook team has taken.
 This has resulted in a small, compact library that avoids the complexity of other front-end frameworks.
 It also has the added benefit of easy server-side rendering, and support for mobile development through react-native.

 ####Redux
 A flux framework that radically rethinks the traditional ideas of flux.
 I love the simplicity of this library.
+It also incorporates ideas from functional programming which is always a big plus for me :)

 ####Express
 Not particularly ground-breaking but still a nice and simple server-side library.
 It has a huge community and integrates very well with the webpack dev server.